The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Numerical validation

-\begin{rem} The point cloud in the left panel of \cref{fig:FmL_cloud} ($L/m=10$) is denser than that of the right panel ($L/m=100$), even though the same number of sample points is used in both experiments.
-The reason for this difference is that the point cloud on the right is spread over a relatively larger range of $\gamma$ values (we truncated the vertical axis).
-In other words, desirable algorithm tunings are harder to find by random sampling when $L/m$ is larger. \end{rem}
+\begin{remark} The left panel of \cref{fig:FmL_cloud} ($L/m=10$) shows a denser point cloud than the right panel ($L/m=100$), despite using the same number of sample points.
+This occurs because the right panel spans a larger range of $\gamma$ values (the vertical axis is truncated), indicating that desirable algorithm tunings become harder to find by random sampling as $L/m$ increases. \end{remark}